-The Grange Road level crossing will be removed by lowering the railway line to pass under Grange Road.
+The Grange Road level crossing was removed in 2018, with the train line lowered under Grange Road.

-The project will include better pedestrian and cycling links, with two new low-profile bridges over and along the railway line.
+The project has improved pedestrian and cycling access, with two new low-profile bridges over the railway line.

 Before their removal in March, the boom gates at Grange Road were down for about 40 minutes during the weekday morning peak, causing delays for around 25,000 vehicles.

 On behalf of the Victorian Government, the Level Crossing Removal Project is overseeing the removal of 75 dangerous and congested level crossings across Melbourne by 2025.

 Publications22 May 2018

 We’ve completed the construction blitz and our sites in Rosanna, Heidelberg and Alphington have been transformed.21 May 2018

 Trains are now running below Grange Road in the new rail trench, allowing traffic and trains to flow more smoothly.